Best Practices to Write Title and Meta Description Tags for SEO

 Moreover, as Google states, “one of the primary ways people determine which search results might be relevant to their query is by reviewing the titles of listed web pages.”
 So searchers can see the HTML title tag right in the SERP as the title of the snippet.

-How title tag looks in the snippet
+title tag in SERP

-Another place where you can find the meta title is the text you see in your browser tabs.
+Another place where you can find the title is the text you see in your browser tabs.
 Even if you have multiple tabs open, you’ll still be able to see the beginning of the title tag.
 You can see the full title by hovering over a tab.

-Example of title tags in browser tabs
+title tags in browser tabs

-The third and final place where the meta title can be found is on social media when you publish a post and link out to the original web page.
+The third and final place where the title tag can be found is on social media when you publish a post and link out to the original web page.
 The title you indicate in the article will be pulled into the social media post by default.
 But if you want to display another title on social media, you can change it via the Yoast SEO plugin for WordPress.

 As you can see, the title tag appears as the title of a web page in search engines and on social media, and as searchers, we tend to look at it before clicking through in order to understand whether or not the page answers our search query and intent.